-Summer 2024 was northern hemisphere's hottest on record – DW – 09/06/2024
+Summer 2024 was Northern Hemisphere's hottest on record – DW – 09/06/2024

 The global average temperature between June and August was 16.8 degrees Celsius (62.24 degrees Fahrenheit).
 That's 0.69 degrees Celsius above the 1991 to 2020 average, Copernicus said in a report.

-"During the past three months of 2024, the globe has experienced the hottest June and August, the hottest day on record, and the hottest boreal summer on record," the agency's Deputy Director Samantha Burgess said in a monthly bulletin.
+"During the past three months of 2024, the globe has experienced the hottest June and August, the hottest day on record, and the hottest boreal summer on record," said the agency's deputy director, Samantha Burgess, in a monthly bulletin.

 The Earth had only just shattered and set the record for the hottest summer and year in 2023.